Nboss21/AI-Automation/README.md

 This project uses Telegram polling, which is perfect for local development.
 The bot replies only while `python bot.py` is running.
 To keep it online 24/7, deploy it as a background worker or long-running service and set the same three environment variables in the host's secret settings.

-## Ideas for the next version

-- Choose a news country or category
-- Add weather forecasts
-- Add inline keyboards
-- Deploy with Docker or a webhook
-- Add automated tests for every handler

 ---

 Built as a foundations project: simple, readable, and ready to grow. ✨